supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Propagational Delay and Timing Diagrams.md

 > [!header] Assumptions about Propagation Delay

 - We assume the wire propagation delay to be $0$ nanoseconds.
-- We assume that inputs can be changed immediately with no propagational delay.
+- We assume that inputs can be changed immediately (from low to high or from high to low) with no propagational delay.
 - Practically $T_{\text{PLH}} \not= T_{\text{PHL}}$ but we assume that $T_{\text{PLH}} = T_{\text{PHL}} = T_{\text{P}}$

 > [!header] Propagation Delay of the Circuit